Khusrau Shah

 Khusrau Shah (also spelled Khosrau Shah, Khosrow Shah, and Khusraw Shah) was the last king of the Justanids from 972 to ca. 1004.
 He was the son and successor of Manadhar.

 The words "Khosrow" and "Shah" are both Persian words that mean "king".

 Reign

 During the reign of Khusrau Shah, relations between the Buyids flourished; he aided the Buyid ruler Adud al-Dawla in his campaigns by reinforcing him with Daylamite troops.
-Even during a period when Khusrau Shah was sick, Adud al-Dawla sent one of his physicians named Jibrail III to treat him.
+When Khusrau Shah was sick, Adud al-Dawla sent one of his physicians, Jibrail III, to treat him.
 Fanna Khusraw (Adud al-Dawla) married the sister of Khusrau Shah, who bore him Taj al-Dawla (Abu'l-Husain Ahmad) and Diya' al-Dawla (Abu Tahir Firuzshah).
 Khusrau Shah's brother Fuladh ibn Manadhar was a prominent Buyid officer who held much influence in the Buyid court of Baghdad.

-Khusrau Shah later died ca. in 1004; the name of his successor is unknown, however, the dynasty continued to rule in Rudbar until the late 11th-century.
+Khusrau Shah died ca. 1004.
+The name of his successor is unknown, but the dynasty continued to rule in Rudbar until the late 11th-century.